 Overview

 Oregon Health Authority (OHA) is revising Medicaid rules related to how unlicensed, board-registered associates who work in behavioral health – clinical social work associates, board-registered marriage and family therapist associates, and board-registered professional counselor associates – can provide and bill for Medicaid-covered services in Oregon.
-If implemented, this policy change would affect all behavioral health associates working in Oregon.
+This policy change will affect all behavioral health associates working in Oregon.

-Starting Oct.
-1, 2026, behavioral health associates will be required to either ecome licensed or to work for an agency that has an OHA-issued Certificate of Approval (COA).
+Starting July 1, 2027, behavioral health associates will be required to either become licensed or to work for an agency that has an OHA-issued Certificate of Approval (COA).
 Outpatient behavioral health clinics receive a COA after they demonstrate their organization meets OHA regulatory requirements.
-This will end the current policy, which has allowed board-registered behavioral health associates to bill Medicaid in private practice and settings that do not have a COA.
+This will end the current policy, which has allowed board-registered behavioral health associates to bill Medicaid in private practice and settings that do not have a COA since 2016.

 Why Make This Change?